Codecademy/docs/content/general/concepts/cryptocurrency/cryptocurrency.md

 Ethereum, the second most valuable cryptocurrency, features a smart contract platform that allows for numerous protocols including borrowing and lending services.
 There are also “stable coin” cryptocurrencies, which attempt to offer price stability and are backed by a reserve asset such as US dollars.

-There are also “altcoins”, some of which are forks of Bitcoin and others are new currencies, tokens, or assets that have been built from scratch.
+There are also **altcoins**, some of which are forks of Bitcoin and others are new currencies, tokens, or assets that have been built from scratch.
 These altcoins include meme coins inspired by memes and internet jokes.
 Dogecoin, for example, was inspired by the Doge meme created from a viral photo of a Shiba Inu.

-### Purchasing cryptocurrencies
+### Purchasing Cryptocurrencies

 The primary method to convert fiat currency into a cryptocurrency like Bitcoin is using an exchange.
 Cryptocurrency exchanges enable users to purchase crypto assets by funding their account using government-issued currencies such as the US dollar or the Euro and then trading on their platform.
 The exchange generates an online wallet where the assets are stored, although these assets can generally be withdrawn to a private wallet.
 Exchanges are almost universally required to comply with various Know Your Customer (KYC) regulations, which is an identity verification process that must be completed before a user purchases or sells cryptocurrencies.

-## Advantages and disadvantages
+## Advantages and Disadvantages

 Cryptocurrencies were originally designed with the intent of revolutionizing existing financial infrastructure through greater efficiency and transparency combined with lower costs.
-There exists however a notable divide between the theoretical ideal of a transparent and decentralized system and its practical implementation in the real world.
+There exists, however, a notable divide between the theoretical ideal of a transparent and decentralized system and its practical implementation in the real world.

-Outlined below are the primary advantages and disadvantages of cryptocurrencies.
+Outlined below are the primary advantages and disadvantages of cryptocurrencies:

 ### Advantages